 Stéfany Oliver, Lean coach, Government of Canada

 Joanne Gaudet, BSc (Chemistry), BA (Psychology), MA (Sociology) is a published author in science studies and in social network analysis.
 She brings experience from education, management consulting and not-for-profit.
 Read Joanne's book chapter on ignorance in science (Open Access, Chapter 33 of the Routledge International Handbook of Ignorance Studies).
-Joanne provides virtual Lean training at the Lean is Flow school.
+Joanne provides virtual Lean training at the Lean is Flow Academy.
 Visit Joanne's Google Scholar page.
-Contact Joanne.

-Lean flow coaches at Alpen Path Solutions Inc., France and Joanne co-authored handbooks and papers on Lean management.
-They developed and deliver the world’s first Certificates in Lean (including for the Public Sector) and adapted Lean thinking and Lean tools to knowledge work.
+Lean flow coaches at Alpen Path Solutions Inc., France and Joanne co-authored books, handbooks and papers on Lean management.
+They developed the world’s first Certificate in Lean for the Public Sector.
+They established the Lean is Flow Academy and offer a Certificate in Lean, a Platinum Certificate in Lean and an Advanced Lean Leadership Certificate.
+They have adapted Lean thinking and Lean tools to knowledge work.